openshift/jenkins-plugin/README.md

 c)  "destinationAuthToken":  The authorization token for interacting with the destinationNamespace.
 If you do not supply a value, the plugin will assume it is running in the OpenShift Jenkins image and attempt to load the kubernetes service account token stored in that image.

+####  "Verify OpenShift Build"

-9. "Verify OpenShift Build":  The step name is "openShiftVerifyBuild".
+The step name is "openShiftVerifyBuild".
 Mandatory parameters are:

 a)  "buildConfig" or "bldCfg":  The name of the BuildConfig to verify.